MichaelCurrin/jekyll-gh-actions-quickstart/create-your-own.md

 Then you can customize your site as needed.

-- Update the config further.
+- Update the config, such as with your own `title` and `description`.
 - Set another theme in `_config.yml` and `Gemfile`.
 - Add more plugins to `Gemfile`.